- Who is eligible for Kentucky Medicaid?

 Arkansas was the only state where a Medicaid work requirement had been implemented at that point, and more than 12,000 Arkansas residents had lost their coverage in the first few months after it took effect.
 The coverage losses in Kentucky were expected to be substantial, with 95,000 fewer people covered under the new waiver if it had been implemented.
 And that estimate might have been on the low side.

-HHS and the Bevin Administration went to great lengths to point out that the lower anticipated enrollment under the waiver could have been due to a variety of factors, including people transitioning to commercial insurance, temporary suspensions, and the elimination of retroactive eligibility.
+The Trump and Bevin administrations went to great lengths to point out that the lower anticipated enrollment under the waiver could have been due to a variety of factors, including people transitioning to commercial insurance, temporary suspensions, and the elimination of retroactive eligibility.
 The waiver approval also highlighted the fact that people who don’t comply with the reporting requirements for a Medicaid work requirement are choosing not to comply with the requirements, despite the fact that there are significant concerns that people might not be aware of the reporting requirements or fully understand how to comply with them.
 But any way you look at it, the point of the Kentucky HEALTH waiver was to reduce the number of people on Medicaid in Kentucky.
 And there is no mechanism to prevent these individuals from simply joining the ranks of the uninsured once they no longer have Medicaid coverage.

 What was Kentucky trying to do with the Kentucky HEALTH waiver?

 The Kentucky HEALTH Medicaid waiver was never implemented, despite being approved twice by the federal government.
-And Governor Beshear has officially terminated the waiver as of late 2019.
+And Governor Beshear officially terminated the waiver as of late 2019.
 But here’s a summary of the changes the waiver would have made to Kentucky’s Medicaid program for adults age 19-64 (Kaiser Family Foundation has a more detailed summary here):

 - Dental and vision services (limited coverage was already provided under Kentucky Medicaid), over the counter medications, and partial reimbursement for gym memberships would have been available via a new system called My Rewards Account.
 Although the Kentucky HEALTH waiver demonstration was scheduled to take effect in July 2018, Kentucky residents were able to start earning points in their My Rewards Accounts as of April 1, 2018.
 To earn credit in a My Rewards Account (which could then be used for the aforementioned services), Medicaid enrollees would need to complete various actions such as smoking cessation programs, job training, taking the GED, completing a financial literacy course, or a course on managing chronic health conditions.
 Although the stated intent was to lift people out of poverty and reduce spending on Medicaid, the proposal was widely panned by public health experts, and dentists question the wisdom of reducing dental benefits in an area where dental disease is widespread.

 - Enrollees would have had to pay premiums in order to remain enrolled in Kentucky HEALTH.
 The premiums would have varied based on income, and would have ranged from $1/month to $15/month.
-Those with income above the poverty level (100 – 138 percent of the poverty level) who didn’t pay premiums for 60 days would have been locked out of the program for six months.
+Those with income above the poverty level (100 – 138% of the poverty level) who didn’t pay premiums for 60 days would have been locked out of the program for six months.

 - Bevin’s administration projected that Medicaid enrollment in the state would have dropped by about 90,000 to 100,000 people as a result of the Kentucky HEALTH program (due in part to the community engagement requirement, but also the new premiums for some enrollees, and the various hoops that enrollees would have had to jump through in order to maintain coverage).
 Consumer advocates worried that some (many?) of the people who ultimately lost coverage as a result of the community engagement requirement would actually have been eligible for Medicaid under the new rules, but would have been stymied by the reporting requirements and other aspects of proving their eligibility.

 - Able-bodied, non-pregnant adults enrolled in Kentucky Medicaid would have had a $1,000 “deductible” but it wouldn’t have worked like regular health insurance deductibles (some media outlets reported this as if members would have had to pay for their first $1,000 in medical costs, but that was not the case).
 Essentially, non-preventive services would have been tracked against a $1,000 balance in each member’s “Deductible Account.”
-At the end of the year, up to 50 percent of the remaining balance of the “deductible” would be transferred to the member’s My Rewards Account.
+At the end of the year, up to 50% of the remaining balance of the “deductible” would be transferred to the member’s My Rewards Account.
 It was an incentive intended to get enrollees to avoid unnecessary care, in order to keep the credit in the deductible account and then transfer some of it over to the My Rewards Account.
 The waiver approval described the Deductible Account as “an educational tool to encourage appropriate health care utilization” and noted that “the Deductible Account is also likely to prepare beneficiaries to manage their coverage in the commercial market, where plans often impose deductibles.”
 But enrollees who use up the virtual money in their Deductible Accounts (ie, by receiving non-preventive care during the year) would still have been able to access medical care for the remainder of the year, and no money would have come out of the enrollees’ pockets for this program.

 - Retroactive eligibility would no longer have been available for Kentucky HEALTH enrollees, except for pregnant women and former foster care youth.
 Retroactive eligibility allows people to sign up for Medicaid with an effective date up to three months earlier.
 This program is particularly useful for hospitals, as it allows them to help uninsured (but Medicaid-eligible) patients to enroll in Medicaid and be covered for the care that they receive as soon as they enter the hospital, rather than having to wait for enrollment to take effect.